 “I looked at the sudden change of need as an opportunity.
 This is what gave me the energy to approach digital head on.
 Knowing that the organisation could come out of this stronger.”— Nik Harwood, CEO, Young Somerset

-The COVID-19 situation requires that we get our processes and services online.
+We need to get our processes and services online.
 Likely you’ll have already done some of this.
 First you should be aiming to set up the minimum needed, and then to continually add (iterate) from there.
 Because of this it’s important to have a review process that shows you what’s working and what isn’t.

 What to do